marios-code-path/reactive-authentication/form-login/README.md

 # Routing to views

-We need to wire up our views with routing logic, so lets add this with the functional style [RouterFunction](http://router-functions-doc).
+We need to wire up our views with routing logic, so lets add this with the functional style [RouterFunction](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/server/RouterFunction.html).

-We need a way to display icons, so first we will wire in a 'favicon.ico' route, and send it to a ClassPath resource for classpath resolution.
-Alternately, we could imply that the file exists on the local FileSystem by using a [FileSystemResource](http://file-system-resource).
+We need a way to display icons, so first we will wire in a 'favicon.ico' route, and send it to a [ClassPathResource](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/io/ClassPathResource.html) resource for classpath resolution.
+Alternately, we could imply that the file exists on the local FileSystem by using a [FileSystemResource](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/io/FileSystemResource.html).

 WebRoutes.java: